vdsabev/overstate/README.md

 You can pass the model to your view and call `model.down()` or `model.up()` anywhere.
 The functions are bound to the correct context, so you can write `onclick={model.up}` instead of `onclick={() => model.up()}`.
 When called, these functions automatically invoke the listeners in `store.subscribe`.

 Tread lightly - `subscribe` is called every time you invoke a model function that returns a non-null value, and does not throttle or rate limit that in any way!
-So use `requestAnimationFrame` when rendering, folks 🦉

 ## Rendering
 Speaking of rendering, what you probably want is to put your data on a piece of glowing glass and become a gazillionaire overnight, right?